AlysiaWu/financial-dashboard/README.md

 # Financial Dashboard

-The goal of this project is to use the Plaid API to pull transactions and balances into a time series database and build a basic dashboard using Graphana.
-Some long term goals would include building anomoly detection to get notified of significant changes in my accounts
+The goal of this project is to use the Plaid API to pull transactions and balances into a time series database and build a basic dashboard using Grafana.
+Some long term goals would include building anomaly detection to get notified of significant changes in my accounts

 ## Getting Started

-This is a pure TypeScript project that requires an inital build step before running.
+This is a pure TypeScript project that requires an initial build step before running.

 ```
 npm install && npm run build